celery/celery/docs/userguide/monitoring.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 `django-celery` also installs the :program:`djcelerymon` program.
 This
-can be used by non-Django users, and runs both a webserver and a snapshot
+can be used by non-Django users, and runs both a web server and a snapshot
 camera in the same process.

 **Installing**